tynkovski/ktor-messenger/README.md

 1. User performs HTTP POST request to `/persons` to add new person.
 This request is handled by ktor's route implemented in `adapters.primaryweb.routes.SaveAddressBookEntryRoute` class of primary adapter module `primary-web`.
-POST body request is represented by `adapters.primaryweb.gen.models.RestSavePersonRequest` data class (generate from OpenAPI spec).
+POST body request is represented by `adapters.primaryweb.models.gen.RestSavePersonRequest` data class (generate from OpenAPI spec).
 REST request model is transformed into `core.models.PersonEntry` business model class defined in core's module.
 Then primary adapter's asks core module to create new person via `core.usecase.AddPersonUsecase` interface (this interface is supplied via dependency injection